 Where it falls down, hard, is in the effects, pacing and the story.
 The film is rooted in America’s cold war obsession of the 1980s and is a bit heavy-handed with its ‘gee, I wish there was no nukes’ message.
 The two main plot points are Superman ridding the world of nukes (by carrying them into fucking space, putting them in a giant fucking net and flinging them into the sun) and Lex creating Nuclear Man.

 Now Nuclear Man is about the worst thing from any superhero movie.
 A mulleted English man who was born when Superman’s cloned DNA (from a strand of his ‘super hair’ for fucksake) is throw into the sun.
 They even explain away how he manages to be born with clothes.
 It’s complete horseshit.
 Worse is the fact that they build up all this bullshit for an hour and then cram in the fighting (they fight, Supes loses and runs off, he gets better, comes back and wins.
 You know, the usual) into the last thirty minutes.

 It’s all a big load of rubbery old bollocks.
 Especially the scene with the Kryptonian elders that looks like a scene from A Christmas Carol and the fact that Lois’ love rival (whose name I can’t even be bothered to look up) is flown into space wearing a skirt and blouse and totally survives.
 WHAT?

-That said, for a slice of ’80s family fun, it could be worse.
-The cast and production save it from being truly awful but it’s never good either.
-That said, it’s a shame that this was probably Reeve’s last major role and it turned out to be a stinker.
+That said, taken on its own merits as a slice of ’80s family fun, it could be worse (surprisingly).
+The cast and production (when they actually throw some budget at a scene) save it from being completely awful but it’s never good either.
+The problem is that by Superman standards, it’s unacceptable.
+It’s a shame that this was probably Reeve’s last major role and it turned out to be a stinker.